MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-review-changes.md

 [File integrity monitoring using the integrated Defender for Endpoint sensor](file-integrity-monitoring-enable-defender-endpoint.md) must be enabled.

 > [!NOTE]
 > If you haven't enabled FIM yet, you'll see a message that says **File Integrity Monitoring is not enabled**.
-To enable FIM, select **Onboard subscriptions** and then follow the directions in [Enable File Integrity Monitoring](#enable-file-integrity-monitoring).
+To enable FIM, select **Onboard subscriptions** and then [enable File Integrity Monitoring](file-integrity-monitoring-enable-defender-for-endpoint.md).

 ## Monitor entities and files